thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 ]}
 ```

-The result will looks as follows :
+The HTTP response will looks as follows :
 ```
 "{ "result": [30.966167923963926, 70.18799357457902]}"
 ```